buntine/SwervinMervin/README.md

 ### Playing

-Ensure that you have the pygame libraries installed, and then:
+Ensure that you have the [pygame](http://www.pygame.org/download.shtml) libraries installed, and then:

 ```
-  $ python swervin_mervin/main.py
+  $ ./play
 ```

 ### What people are saying